DoubangoTelecom/ultimateMRZ-SDK/preview/README.md

 This folder contains a preview version of our MRZ deep learning engine **for Windows**.
 We're working to release the full documentation and add some speed optimizations.
 We're releasing this preview because we've received many emails from companies requesting to have access to our cloud API hosted at https://www.doubango.org/webapps/mrz/.

 We're working to release the SDK for the coming days.
 The initial version will support **Android**, **Windows** and **Raspberry pi**.
-The SDK will have the sample API for all platforms which means you cant start testing on Windows and easily switch to another platform (e.g. Android or iOS) when we release the code.
+The SDK will have the same API for all platforms which means you can start testing on Windows and easily switch to another platform (e.g. Android or iOS) when we release the code.

 This preview is a trial version and may come with some restrictions (some characters obfuscated with a '\*' placeholder).